Trends in Disaster Recovery

 A disaster recovery strategy is the plan that an organization develops to ensure that business continuity is maintained when an unexpected event causes a major disruption to the organization's IT infrastructure.

-The event could take the form of a natural disaster that puts a data center offline.
-Or it could be a cyber attack that brings down mission-critical servers.
+The event could be a natural disaster that puts a data center offline, or it could be a cyber attack that brings down mission-critical servers.
 Even something as simple as a failed software upgrade could trigger downtime or data loss that, if left unchecked, will disrupt business operations.

 Traditional Disaster Recovery